 well.
 Over time, this can weaken or damage the heart.
 If a plaque tears, the

 body tries to fix the tear by forming a blood clot around it.
 The clot can

 block blood flow to the heart and cause a heart attack .

 What are the symptoms?

-when the heart is working harder and needs more oxygen, such as during
+Symptoms can happen when the heart is working harder and needs more oxygen, such as during

 exercise.
-Typical first symptoms include:
+Symptoms include:

 - Shortness of breath.